Neema-2016/PHP-Constants/index.md

   echo constant("CITY");
 ?>
 ```
-Output will be:
+The output will be:

 ```bash
 Mombasa
 Mombasa
 ```

 So far so good.
-Now we know what a constant is, why and when it could be used, how to create one and how to finally access its value.
+Now we know what a constant is, why and when it could be used, how to create one, and how to finally access its value.
 Should the concept still feel unclear, please go through the article a second time and everything will make perfect sense.

 Lastly, we will see how different constants are from variables just to clear any possible uncertainties when it comes to these two concepts.

 ### Differences between Constants and Variables
-1. First, we have already seen that unlike variables that start with the **'$'** sign, constants begin with either an underscore **'_'** or a letter.
+1. First, we have already seen that, unlike variables that start with the **'$'** sign, constants begin with either an underscore **'_'** or a letter.
-2. We also mentioned that constant values remain unchanged once defined unlike variables whose value can be changed to a something different.
+2. We also mentioned that constant values remain unchanged once defined, unlike variables whose value can be changed to something different.
 3. Defining a constant is only done using the define() function, while we could define variables using assignment statements of values attached to the variable names that begin with a '$' sign.
 4. In terms of scope, constants maintain a global scope.
 That is, they can be accessed from anywhere within a script.
 Variables on the other hand have their scope depending on where they have been defined in the script.
 Either globally or locally.
 You could read more about scope in PHP from [this](https://www.w3schools.com/php/php_variables_scope.asp) link to understand this distinction better.